a-bentofreire/abeamer/docs/sources/roadmap.md

 ### Coming soon

 - Expressions with Numeric Array.
-- Expressions with 'AND', 'OR' operators.
+- Expressions with 'NOT' operators.
 - `advance` parameter in Animation property to keep the pipeline in the same point after an animation.
 - Improved Shape task with animation support.